MullerPietPompies/personalWebsite/README.md

-# personalWebsite
-My personal website and development there of
+# Developing my personal website from scratch

+## Purpose
+- Develop and host my personal website from scratch
+- Highlight my skills in webdevelopment and network programming